Yayasan Senyum Bali

 Yayasan Senyum Bali by Numbers

-Bali – Cleft lip and/or palate patients assisted by Yayasan Senyum Bali have their operations either in Bali, at the public hospital, RSUP Sanglah, Denpasar or at one of the private hospitals by Balinese surgeons.
+Bali – Cleft lip and/or palate patients assisted by Yayasan Senyum Bali have their operations either in Bali, at one of the private hospitals in Denpasar or Gianyar by Balinese surgeons.

 Adelaide – In association with Professor David David of the Australian Craniofacial Unit, Yayasan Senyum Bali sends patients to Adelaide for operations which cannot be performed locally in Bali.

-Yayasan Senyum Bali operates two charity shops (The Smile Shops), at Jln.
-Sri Wedari & Jl.
-Raya Nyuh Kuning in Ubud, which has been in existence since 2006.
+Yayasan Senyum Bali operates two charity shops (The Smile Shops), at Jl.
+Raya Nyuh Kuning in Ubud and Jl.
+Danau Buyan No. 27B in Sanur which has been in existence since 2006.
 These Smile Shops sell donated goods both new and used and have been highly successful in assisting in the generating of funds.

 The funds provided by the shop cover all Yayasan Senyum Bali administrative costs.
 This means that all donated money is spent on directly helping patients.